KidsAlive Charity

-Kids Alive International (KAI) is a Christian U.S. based, nonprofit organization that focuses on supporting the development of children, families, and communities.
-The organization has offices in 11 countries, including the United Sates, the Dominican Republic, Guatemala, Haiti, Peru, Kenya, South Sudan, Sudan, Zambia, Lebanon, Romania, and Taiwan.
+Kids Alive International (KAI) is a Christian, U.S. based nonprofit organization that focuses on supporting the development of children, families, and communities.
+The organization has offices in 11 countries, including the United States, the Dominican Republic, Guatemala, Haiti, Peru, Kenya, South Sudan, Sudan, Zambia, Lebanon, Romania, and Taiwan.

 History

 1916 Official founding of the Home of Onesiphorus in Taian, China, by Rev. and Mrs. Leslie Anglin.
 The ministry began when the Anglins opened their home to orphans and widows in the province.